 - 1. Perform prerequisite tasks.
-For instructions, see "Before you begin" on page 103. - 2.
-Find the package that contains the new drive. - Attention: Drives are fragile.
-Handle with care. - 3.
-Remove the drive from the static-protective package. - 4.
+For instructions, see "Before you begin" on page 107. - 2.
+Find the package that contains the new drive.

+- 3. Remove the drive from the static-protective package. - 4.
 Proceed to preparing to replace a drive by using the iprconfig command.